Below are links for more information about our national and regional partners.

 Environmental Protection Agency

 Summary: The EPA's mission is to protect human health and to safeguard the natural environment - air, water, and land - upon which life depends.
 Many of EPA's programs contribute to the well-being of the nation's waters and watersheds.
 The EPA set standards for drinking water contaminants and protecting sources of drinking water.
 They have excellent education resources for us to take advantages from in improving our environmental education programs.
 Their website features information on wetlands, oceans, coasts, estuaries, watersheds, rivers, water quality, monitoring, polluted runoff.
-Check out the 10 things you can do to make a difference.

 Lower Hudson Coalition of Conservation Districts